NikhilCBhat/bulls-and-cows/README.md

    ^^    ^^
 ```

 Welcome to the Bulls and Cows game!
-This is a classic code-breaking game where the player tries to guess a secret word, and the game provides feedback in terms of "bulls" and "cows."
+This is a classic code-breaking game where the player tries to guess a four-letter secret word, and the game provides feedback in terms of "bulls" and "cows."

 ## Game Overview